cfgauss/r-novice-gapminder/_extras/guide.md

 ~~~
 {: .r}

 In the above case, the function `rpois()` generates a random number following a
 Poisson distribution with a mean (i.e. lambda) of 8.
 The function `set.seed()`
 guarantees that all machines will generate the exact same 'pseudo-random'
 number

-when R evaluates the condition inside `if()` statements, it is
-looking for a logical element
+When R evaluates the condition inside `if()` statements, it is looking for a
+logical element.

-This can cause some
+This can lead to confusion.
-headaches for beginners.

 ~~~
 x  <-  4 == 3
 if (x) {